adewoleaj/-Plant-Disease-Classification-using-CNN-and-Transfer-Learning/README.md

 ---
 **Note:** This README serves as a summary of the project.
-For comprehensive details and analysis, please review the complete report.
+For comprehensive details and analysis, please review the complete report(I used google Colab).

 ---
 ## Author

 **_Adewole Adetoro Ajala_**

-For any inquiries, please contact: woltoaj@gmail.com / woltoajai@gmail.com
+For any inquiries, please contact: woltoaj@gmail.com / woltoajai@gmail.com / a.ajala-2021@hull.ac.uk

 Feel free to contribute or provide feedback!